xuhdev/homepage-octopress-old/source/_posts/2012-03-07-use-singlecompile-to-compile-and-run-a-single-source-file-easily-in-vim.markdown

 ![]({{ post_file_url }}/3.png)

-Now, let's try to add some syntax errors into the source file.
+Let's try to add some syntax errors into the source file.
 Change the buffer into the following:

 ```c hello.c